NEZNAMY/TAB/.github/wiki/feature_guide_header_footer.md

         - "Header in all worlds starting with lobby-"
 ```

+> [!NOTE]
-**Note**: To make per-world work on BungeeCord, install the [TAB-Bridge](https://www.mc-market.org/resources/21641) plugin on your backend servers.
+> To make per-world work on proxy installation,
+> install the [TAB-Bridge](https://www.mc-market.org/resources/21641) plugin on your backend servers.

 ## Per-group / per-player
 **groups.yml**